Have you ever heard someone call themself an ISFJ or an ENTP and wondered what these seemingly random letters mean?

 💡 Clockify Pro Tip

 Maybe you can’t predict employee performance, but you can keep track of it and work to improve it.
-Check out the following resources to learn more about it:
+Check out the following blog post to learn more about it:

 The MBTI test contains mutually exclusive categories